 Prerequisite(s): ACCT3020 or ACCT3025 or FISV3001, HOSP3050.
+Offered at Providence, Providence CE 4.5 Ouarter Credit Hours

 HOSP4012 Developing and Managing a Small Hospitality Lodging Property

 This course is designed to familiarize the student with the challenges and rewards of the entrepreneurial development and management of a small lodging property.
 Concepts for establishing the business, financial operations, daily operational procedures, and marketing the business are covered.
 Prerequisite(s): ACCT3020 or ACCT3025, HOSP3050 or MRKT1001.
 Offered at Denver, Miami, Providence, Providence CE 4.5 Quarter Credit Hours